 When will things return to normal?

 The rates of infection from the virus have fluctuated since early 2020, but the virus has not gone away and it likely won’t anytime soon.
 Overall, in the United States, the number of cases of COVID-19 and the number of deaths from the virus have continued to increase, though rates fluctuate in various communities and countries.
 With COVID-19 vaccines now widely available in the United States, a return to normal is expected, but access to vaccines varies from country to country.
-Masking and physical distancing continue to be important, especially indoors and for those who are not vaccinated.
+Also, unless a high percentage of people choose to be vaccinated, a return to normal will be significantly delayed and new variants, such as Omicron, will likely continue to appear.
+Masking and physical distancing continue to be important, especially indoors in areas of high COVID-19 transmission, for those who are at higher risk because of medical conditions or immune suppression, and for those who are not yet vaccinated or not fully vaccinated.
 Masks will likely continue to be required in health-care settings.

-If your local community, county, or state has allowed nonessential businesses to reopen or remain open and if you are not vaccinated against COVID-19, the safest approach is to continue to stay at home and avoid being in public as much as possible.
+If your local community, county, or state allows nonessential businesses to be open and if you are not vaccinated against COVID-19, the safest approach is to continue to stay at home and avoid being in public as much as possible.
 Wear face masks and consider double masking when you leave your home.
 Stay at least 6 feet (2 meters) away from other people.

 If you decide to eat at a restaurant, it’s safest to eat outside, and you should still wear a mask if you are not vaccinated, unless you are eating or drinking.
 People who are vaccinated can feel more comfortable resuming pre-pandemic activities, such as dining in a restaurant and shopping.